 Upon admission to the College all students are required to declare an educational goal.
 A specific educational goal, along with a Student Education Plan (SEP), is required of all students once they have completed 15 degree applicable units or attended three consecutive semesters.

 An SEP is a planning tool that students complete online via WebAdvisor Student Planning.
 The Counseling Center offers many opportunities for students to create an SEP, including workshops, open labs and individual appointments.
 The SEP is based on a student's future academic and career goals.
 It outlines a semester by semester plan of suggested courses to take based on major and transfer plans, taking into consideration the sequence of courses.

 Priority Registration will be given to students who work with a counselor to develop a Student Education Plan (SEP), succeed in their classes, and stay on track.

 Abbreviated SEP - one to two terms in length designed to meet students' immediate needs that must be created before registering for first term classes.

 Comprehensive SEP - a more detailed SEP that outlines completion to students' education objectives.
 A comprehensive SEP takes into account students' interests, skills, career and educational goals, major, potential transfer institutions, and the steps needed to take on an educational path to complete the educational goal.
-The comprehensive SEP includes the student's educational goal and course of study requirements, such as the requirements for the major, transfer, certificate, program, applicable course prerequisites or corequisites, the need for basic skills, assessment for placement results, and the need for referral to other support and instructional services.
+The comprehensive SEP includes the student's educational goal and course of study requirements, such as the requirements for the major, transfer, certificate, program, applicable course prerequisites or corequisites, the need for basic skills, placement, and the need for referral to other support and instructional services.
 The comprehensive SEP is tailored to meet each student's individual needs and interests and can be created before or after registering for classes.

 The Comprehensive SEP is a participation requirement for the following programs: